xraypy/xraylarch/doc/fitting/examples.rst

 Fit Examples
 ==============

 This section contains a few illustrative fitting examples.
+As mentioned earlier, the important pieces to have for a fit are:
+  1. a *Parameter Group*: a group that contains all the parameters (both truly variable parameters as well as any constrained parameters) for the fit.

+  2. an *Objective Function* that takes the Parameter Group as the first argument, and returns an array to be minimized in the least-squares sense.

 Example 1: Fitting a Simple Gaussian